luohancfd/CFCFD-NG/doc/sphinx/publications-using-the-codes.rst

 Transient ducted flows:

 #.
+Kang, Xin, Gollan, Rowan J., Jacobs, Peter A. and Veeraragavan, Ananthanarayanan (2017) On the influence of modelling choices on combustion in narrow channels.
+Computers and Fluids, 144 117-136. doi:10.1016/j.compfluid.2016.11.017

+#.
+Denman, Z. J., Wheatley, V., Smart, M. K. and Veeraragavan, A .
+(2016).
+Fuel injection and mixing in a Mach 8 hydrocarbon-fuelled scramjet.
+In: 20th Australasian Fluid Mechanics Conference.
+20th Australasian Fluid Mechanics Conference, Perth, Australia, 5 – 8 December 2016.

+#.
+Kang, X., Gollan, R., Jacobs, P. A. and Veeraragavan, A. (2016) Suppression of instabilities in a premixed methane–air flame in a narrow channel via hydrogen/carbon monoxide addition.
+Combustion and Flame, 173 266-275. doi:10.1016/j.combustflame.2016.07.003

+#.
+Kang, X., Gollan, R. J., Jacobs, P. A. and Veeraragavan, A .
+(2016).
+On the effect of outflow boundary truncation for numerical simulation of narrow-channel flames.
+In: 20th Australasian Fluid Mechanics Conference.
+20th Australasian Fluid Mechanics Conference, Perth, Australia, 5 – 8 December 2016.

+#.
+Denman, Zachary J., Chan, Wilson Y. K., Brieschenk, Stefan, Veeraragavan, Ananthanarayanan, Wheatley, Vincent and Smart, Michael K. (2016) Ignition experiments of hydrocarbons in a mach 8 shape-transitioning scramjet engine.
+Journal of Propulsion and Power, 32 6: 1462-1471. doi:10.2514/1.B36099

+#.
+Kang, X., Gollan, R. J., Jacobs, P. A. and Veeraragavan, A. (2015).
+Numerical simulation of premixed methane/air flame dynamics in narrow channels.
+In: Yi Yang and Nigel Smith, The Australian Combustion Symposium 2015 Proceedings.
+Australian Combustion Symposium, Parkville, VIC, Australia, (388-391).
+7-9 December 2015.

+#.
+Chan, Wilson Y. K., Mee, David J., Smart, Michael K. and Turner, James C. (2015) Drag reduction by boundary-layer combustion: effects of flow disturbances from rectangular-to-elliptical-shape-transition inlets.
+Journal of Propulsion and Power, 31 5: 1256-1267. doi:10.2514/1.B35335

+#.
+Kang, X ., Gollan, R .
+J., Jacobs, P .
+A. and Veeraragavan, A .
+(2014).
+Numerical simulations of premixed combustion in narrow channels.
+In: Harun Chowdhury and Firoz Alam, The Proceedings of the 19th Australasian Fluid Mechanics Conference.
+19th Australasian Fluid Mechanics Conference, Melbourne, VIC, Australia, 8-11 December 2014.

+#.
+Denman, Zachary J., Brieschenk, Stefan, Veeraragavan, Anand, Wheatley, Vincent and Smart, Michael K. (2014).
+Experimental design of a cavity flameholder in a Mach 8 Shape-Transitioning Scramjet.
+In: 19th AIAA International Space Planes and Hypersonic Systems and Technologies Conference.
+19th AIAA International Space Planes and Hypersonic Systems and Technologies Conference, Atlanta, GA, United States, (1-11).
+16-20 June 2014. doi:10.2514/6.2014-2953

+#.
+Denman, Zachary (2013).
+Modelling Heat Recirculation in Micro-Combustors Using Eilmer3 Honours Thesis, School of Engineering, The University of Queensland.

+#.
+Tanimizu, Katsuyoshi, Mee, David J., Stalker, Raymond J. and Jacobs, Peter A. (2013) Nozzle design study for a quasi-axisymmetric scramjet-powered vehicle at Mach 7.9 flight conditions.
+Shock Waves, 23 5: 453-460. doi:10.1007/s00193-013-0449-4

+#.
 Tanimizu K, Mee DJ, Stalker RJ, Jacobs PA.
 Thrust nozzle design study for a quasi-axisymmetric scramjet-powered vehicle.
 AIAA Journal of Propulsion and Power, 2011; 27(1):40-49. (doi: 10.2514/1.48586)